JTafej/24-25-Programming/Unit 2/Day 6, clean up your code with libraries.md

 time.sleep(1)
 os.system("clear")
 ```
-### Where might the time and os libraries be usesful to you? think about your programs from the past.
+### Where might the time and os libraries be usesful to you?
+Think about your programs from the past.
 Can you use time and os to clean them up a bit?
 That is your challenge for the day.
+Try to make the output appealing to the user.
 Please complete your challenge in the new sandbox for the day.
+Feel free to also make a new program, using the power of os and time.
 If you get finished early, read some more about libraries on the link I attached!